-In the 15th century, a branch of the Bowdler family who lived on a Ridge, then adopted this as their name.
-Later in the 17th century their descendants moved back to the Bowdler name and these are the Marton/Meadowtown Bowdlers.
+In the 15th century a branch of the Bowdler family who lived on the Ridge above Chirbury adopted this as their name.
+Their pedigree is detailed in the Heralds Visitation of Shropshire.
+Later in the 17th century their descendants moved back to the Bowdler name and these are the Chirbury line of Bowdlers.

-In the 17th century, brothers John and Thomas Bowdler from Shropshire emmigrated to the Maryland Colony.
-Over time, they and their descendants dropped the ‘r’ and became the Bowdle family.
+In the 17th century, brothers John and Thomas Bowdler from Shropshire emigrated to the Maryland Colony.
+Quickly, they and their descendants dropped the ‘r’ and became the Bowdle family.

 Use of Bowdler as a forename

 I have seen many examples of Bowdler being used as a forename.
 This can either be from taking a mothers maiden name as a forename or, in unconnected families, I believe this comes in reference to the work of Dr Thomas Bowdler.

 An example of this is Richard Bowdler Sharpe.